loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 - The programmer may write parts of the program directly in assembly language
 ], inset: (left: 16pt))
-For our proposes this is a fine definition.

 For system-level programming today developers mostly choose between procedural programming languages, for instance: C, C++, or Rust.
 In C memory management